MangelMaxime/Nacara/docs/content/plugins/search.md

 ```

 Copy the doubled `:root:root`.
 Pagefind's stylesheet loads the first time a reader opens the modal,
-after yours, and declares its defaults on a plain `:root`, which a plain `:root` of your own would
+after yours, and declares its defaults on a plain `:root`, so a plain `:root` of your own loses to
-lose to.
+it.

 ## Options